A Unified Inference Framework for Multiple Imputation Using Martingales: An application

-We apply our method to a dataset from 2015-2016 U.S. National Health and Nutrition Examination Survey to estimate the ACE of education on general health satisfaction.
+We apply our method to a dataset from the 2015-2016 U.S. National Health and Nutrition Examination Survey to estimate the ACE of education on general health satisfaction.
 The general health satisfaction outcome ($Y$) is fully observed with a lower value indicating better satisfaction.
 A sample of $4,845$ individuals is divided into two groups: one ($76\%$) with at least high school education, denoted as $A=1$, and the other one ($24\%$) with education level lower than high school, denoted as $A=0$.
-The covariates $X$ consist of four categorical variables including age, race, gender, marital status, and one continuous variable family poverty ratio.
+The covariates $X$ consist of four categorical variables including age, race, gender, marital status, and one continuous variable family poverty ratio which is truncated at $0$ and $5$.
 The family poverty ratio has about $10\%$ missing values.
 The other four covariates are fully observed.

+{The general health satisfaction outcome ($Y$) is an ordinal variable with distinct values $1,2,3,4,5$.
+We introduce a latent continuous variable $Y^{*}$ to link the ordinal outcome to the continuous space with support $(-\infty,+\infty)$:

+where $[\cdot]$ represents rounding to the nearest integer.
+Since the family poverty ratio $X_{[1]}$ is a continuous variable truncated at $0$ and $5$, we introduce another latent variable $X_{[1]}^{*}$ to link the recorded truncated family poverty ratio values to the full continuous space $(-\infty,+\infty)$: